keyurparalkar/json-to-form/README.md

 ### Inspiration

 I got inspired to make this project when I was debugging a friends react based form.
-It had a lot of explicit conditional cases based on the specific input field which made that form more prudent to new changes.
+It had a lot of explicit conditional cases based on the specific input field which made that form more resistant to new changes.

 I found JSON schema driven form based soltions, which I found to be extensible and easily configurable and testable.